Democrats Reveal Radical Platform: ‘Biden a Doorway, Not a Destination’

 Garcia admitted that “some think our ideas are radical,” but stressed that the current system is even more so.
 He also insisted that he was “ready to fight to transform our country in every way.”

-Democratic nominee for Missouri’s 1st congressional district Cory Bush stated that the vision embodied in the charter will take work “between now and Election Day” and will subsequently “go on the offensive and win the People’s Charter in Congress and state houses and in localities all across the country.”
+Democratic nominee for Missouri’s 1st congressional district Cori Bush stated that the vision embodied in the charter will take work “between now and Election Day” and will subsequently “go on the offensive and win the People’s Charter in Congress and state houses and in localities all across the country.”

 Claiming that we are “writing the next chapter in our civil rights history right now,” Bush called for funds for police to be diverted to “violence prevention programs” instead, stating that the “real problem” is that police “are killing black and brown people with impunity in this country and doing it disproportionately and we’re tired of it and we say no more.”